robphilipp-tiggee/result/readme.md

 `Payment` object.
 Neither of these are ideal, and maintaining consistency throughout the code becomes cumbersome.

-What the `Result` class does is push the logic for handling exceptions down to the method that are the source of the exceptional conditions.
-For example, when accessing a database, the repository method catches all the database exceptions, and creates `Result` objects that wrap the results.
-The logic for handling the exceptions is no where it should be, and the caller only needs to worry about success;
+What the `Result` class does is push the logic for handling exceptions down to the methods that are the source of the exceptional conditions.
+For example, when accessing a database, the repository method catches all the database exceptions, and creates a `Result` object that wraps the result.
+The logic for handling the exceptions is now where it should be, and the caller only needs to worry about success;
-failures can be passed on, letting upstream code now that what it called failed.
+failures can be passed on, letting upstream code now that the call resulted in a failure.

 In the `Result` example above, the call to `accountFrom(username)` returns a `Result<Account>`.
-When an account was successfully found for the username, then that account is wrapped in the result.
-On the other hand, if the account was not found, or if there was a database issue, or if more than one account was returned, then the result wraps the failure.
+When an account is successfully found for the username, then that account is wrapped in the result.
+On the other hand, if the account is not found, or if there is a database issue, or if more than one account is returned, then the result wraps the failure.

 The `result.andThen(...)` method only executes the function specified in the argument if the result on which it is being called is a success.
 Otherwise, it's type is mapped to match the same type that